 "Have you any of those little nervous habits such as twisting your handkerchief ... (or) playing with your ring?" asked one Camel ad from 1934.
 "These may all be signs of jangled nerves. ...
 Remember, if you smoke Camels, you can smoke as many as you want, for Camel's costlier tobaccos never jangle your nerves."

 This ad, of course, gets a lot wrong.
 Not only is smoking one of the unhealthiest possible habits; fidgeting — those "little nervous habits" — can actually be good for you.

 History suggests, then, that it's not always easy to figure out which "vices" are worth ditching.
-So primary care physician Johan Lane, MD, explains whether we should kick — or embrace — some common "bad" habits.
+So which "bad" habits are not actually bad for you?